 It can take up to five working days to receive a confirmation from HMRC, so make sure that you submit this application in good time.
 You can submit this up to 4 weeks before the first payment of your staff member is due, so we’d recommend getting it done in plenty of time.

-As well as registering as an employer, you need to make sure that you’re registered to PAYE so your employees can get paid.
+As well as registering as an employer, you must ensure that you’re registered to PAYE so your employees can get paid.
 Don’t worry, though; we’ve got your back in this payroll for dummies guide.

 7. Check for automatic pension enrollment